 “We all already know that Lord Ravon was the one who made the exception for him into Zorin.
 All of us are exceedingly curious about his abilities.
 You said so yourself, ‘we are all here because we have been deemed adequate’, won’t you allow us this chance to see Kaidus’s abilities?”
 Prim spoke coyly.

 “Of course.”
-Kaidus complied and stepped forward from the audience.
+Kaidus voiced as he stepped forward from the audience.

 “Don’t go and have a panic attack this time.”
 A boy jeered out.

 “Do you at least remember the incantation?”
-One of the Kovus boy’s yelled out.
+One of the Kovus boy’s asked.

 “Go easy on the kid, Prim.”
 One of the girls chimed in.